“So where are you from in the States?”

 I hated to keep contradicting the man who was so generously footing my bill but I had to be honest.

-“No, that’s really not the case.
+“You’d think so, wouldn’t you, but that’s really not the case.
 A hunter can complete three fourths of a grand slam for wild turkey without crossing state lines.
 And the whitetail hunting draws sportsmen from all over the United States.”